Effective interactions for the SM fermion mass hierarchy and their possible UV realization: Framework

-The rest of the paper is organized as follows.
-In section \ref{sec:model}, we outline the particle content, the interactions of the model and discuss its implications in SM fermion masses and mixings.
-The phenomenological consequences of the model concerning $g-2$ muon and electron anomalies as well as charged lepton flavor violation are analyzed in section \ref{gminus2andlfv}.
-In section \ref{mesons}, we discuss the implications of the model in meson mixings.
-Finally, we conclude in section \ref{conclusions}.

-\section{Ultraviolet realization}
+\subsection{Ultraviolet realization}

 Our aim is to implement the USM to generate the masses of the first and second generations of SM charged fermions, with the third generation of SM charged fermions getting their masses via Yukawa interactions with $SU(2)_{L}$ scalar doublets $H_{1}$ (for the top quark)\ and $H_{2}$ (for the bottom quark and tau lepton).
 Hence we start from a 2HDM extended by an extra $U\left( 1\right) _{X}$ symmetry, assumed to be global for simplicity.
-The $U\left( 1\right) _{X}$ is assumed to be spontaneously broken at a scale of few TeVs as well as softly broken.
-The soft breaking terms in the scalar sector will provide a mass for the pseudo goldstone boson associated with the spontaneous breaking of the $U\left( 1\right) _{X}$ global symmetry.
+The $U(1)_X$ symmetry is assumed to be softly broken, with the breaking terms in the scalar sector generating a mass for the resulting pseudo-Goldstone bosons.

 The ultraviolet completion of the USM is achieved by introducing the following set of chiral fermionic fields:

 The fields $F_{i(L,R)}$ are color triplets, with $F_{1,3}$ weak doublets and $F_{2,4}$ weak singlets, whereas the fields $\Psi_{j(L,R)}$ are color singlets, with $\Psi_{1}$ being a weak doublet and $\Psi_{2}$ a weak singlet.
 The scalar spectrum is extended by one hyperchargeless $SU(2)_{L}$ scalar triplet $\Delta $, two electrically neutral $\left( \sigma ,\eta \right) $ and five electrically charged scalars ($\xi,\,\rho,\,\zeta_{1,2,3}$).
 The extra fermion and scalar content with the corresponding electroweak and $U(1)_{X}$ quantum numbers are displayed in Table~\ref{tab:fermoioncharges}.